 However, the hard part can be choosing a theme.
 Many people have referred to picking and working with a WordPress theme as “theme wrangling” – getting a WordPress theme to do exactly what you want it to do.
 This requires a bit of understanding how themes work.
-The folks in CIRT can help you there.
-However, we do have some general things to consider and we’ll have some themes to recommend as well.
+The folks in CIRT can help if you have any questions, but we do have some general things for you to consider, and we have some themes to recommend as well.

 A good theme will allow this concept to make sense to you.
 A good theme will have a balance of:

-- Speed (in terms of the page loading in the web browser)
+- Speed (in terms of the pages loading in the web browser)